Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Well-Posedness of Expected Duration PDE

 In Section \ref{subsec:IBVPMethods}, we showed that if the bilinear form associated to the PDE is coercive, then Theorem \ref{thm:ExistenceUniquenessResult_Coercive} yields a unique solution to (\ref{eq:ReversedPDE_Periodic}).
 However, in general, coercivity of the associated bilinear form can be difficult to verify.
 Instead, we now seek to solve (\ref{eq:ReversedPDE_Periodic}) by casting it as a convex optimisation problem with a natural cost functional.
 Convex optimisation has been a standard method to study solutions of elliptic PDEs.

-In this convex optimisation framework, we show that there exists a unique solution to (\ref{eq:ReversedPDE_Periodic}) provided the maximum principle holds.
-Furthermore, we show that the convex optimisation problem can be implemented readily by standard gradient methods.
+In the presented convex optimisation framework, we show that the unique minimiser of the cost functional is a solution to (\ref{eq:ReversedPDE_Periodic}).
+In this approach, coercivity of the functional holds almost immediately, provided the maximum principle holds.
+When the maximum principle holds, it follows that the solution is a classical/strong solution as opposed to the weak solution given in Theorem \ref{thm:ExistenceUniquenessResult_Coercive}.Furthermore, we show that the convex optimisation problem can be implemented readily by standard gradient methods.

 We begin with a standard convex optimisation result on Hilbert spaces.
 Let $(H,\lVert\cdot\rVert_{H}$) be a Hilbert space, $\mathscr{C}\subseteq H$ be a closed convex subset and $F:H\rightarrow\mathbb{R}$ be a functional.
 The functional $F$ is said to be norm-like (or coercive) over $\mathscr{C}$ if